Ayman Aiki: Club career

 Born in Champigny-sur-Marne, Aiki began his career playing for Bry FC and RC Joinville.
 In 2020, he joined Saint-Étienne.
 During the 2021–22 season, Aiki played for the club's under-19 side, and was considered the "biggest attacking talent" in Sainté's youth academy.
 Despite only being 16 years old, he also participated in several reserve team matches in the Championnat National 3.

 On 8 June 2022, Aiki signed his first professional contract with Saint-Étienne, a deal lasting into 2025.
 He became the first player at the club born in 2005 to sign a pro contract.
 On 30 July, Aiki made his professional debut for Saint-Étienne in a 2–1 Ligue 2 defeat away to Dijon, scoring his side's only goal after having come on as a substitute.
 At the age of 17 years and 35 days, he became the youngest player to score a league goal for Saint-Étienne.

+On 31 January 2025, Aiki was loaned by Bastia until the end of the season.

+On 14 August 2025, he returned to Bastia on a permanent basis, with a four-year contract.